anandrajaram21/ambulert/README.md

 # Ambulert

-An app that is capable of saving lives by increasing ambulance response time
+An app that is capable of saving lives by decreasing ambulance response time